 8.2.
-Laboratory Number Teaching methods Notes of hours 1.
-Assessment of the hygro-thermal environment - 2 temperature, humidity and air velocity T 2.
-Objective and subjective thermal comfort computation 2 Teaching style 3.
-Indoor air-quality: measurements of the chemical and 2 based on the interactive natural contaminants teacher-student 4.
+Laboratory Number of hours Teaching methods Notes 1.
+Assessment of the hygro-thermal environment - 2 temperature, humidity and air velocity 2.
+Indoor air-quality: measurements of the chemical and Teaching style natural contaminants based on the 3.
+Objective and subjective assessment of the thermal comfort 2 interactive teacher-student 4.
 Evaluation of the visual environment 2 partnership; 5.
-Evaluation of the acoustic environment 2 6.
+Evaluation of the acoustic environment 2 partnersnip, 6.
 Assessment of the indoor environmental quality 2 7.
-Recovery of laboratory 2 Bibliography criteria.
+Recovery of laboratory 2 • • criteria.
 Brussels, European Committee for Standardization;